 |

-He actually survived the sinking of three ships.
-A month earlier he had been on the crew of the Oceana when it sank off Newhaven, Sussex on March 16, in a collision with Pisagua, a 2850-ton German four-masted steel barque.
-Four and a half years later, on November 21, 1916 he survived the sinking of Titanic's sister ship, HMHS Britannic.
-The Britannic was serving as a hospital ship in World War l when it was sunk off the island of Kea, about 40 miles south east of Athens, Greece.
-Read a short biograpghy by Poingdestre historian Alex Glendinning by visiting the Encyclopedia Titanica.
-Also see John's testamony at the British Inquiry of Wrecks after Titannic sunk: His Family: Titanic may touch us all even closer.
+What Happened to Jack?
+PDA Members, read reports by Gill James in the PDA Newsletter in the October 2017 and the October 2020 issues.
+Gill, a researcher in Jersey, is leading the research with the Titanic Society to find what happened to Jack later in life.
+He becomes invisible to records of the time and we don't know where or when he died.
+Gill also gave a presentation at the annual meeting in Boston in 2018.
+His Family: Titanic touches some of us even closer.
 During the PDA's 1998 Reunion Tour of the Isle of Jersey, the group met Jean Poingdestre Coxon, the granddaughter of Seaman Poingdestre.
-She was excited to meet all of us and I continue to coorespond with her have dinner with her and her family when I visit Jersey.
-Titanic Artifacts: On another note, in April, 1998, visted the Titanic Exposition where actual artifacts from Titanic were on display.
+She was excited to meet all of us and I [webmaster Jamie] continued to correspond with her until her death in the spring of 2013.
+Titanic Artifacts: On another note, in April, 1998, I visited the Titanic Exposition where actual artifacts from Titanic were on display.
 Near the end of the tour was a large wall chart of survivors and those whose lost their lives.
 John Poingdestre is listed as a surviving crew member.
-It took about two hours to take the audio-cassette guided tour where you learn about that disasterous night while looking at the artifacts, photos and models.
+It took about two hours to take the audio-cassette guided tour where you learn about that disastrous night while looking at the artifacts, photos and models.
 For info on where artifacts are on display, go to www.titanic-online.com.

 To add content to the PDA Web Site's Family History and Research section, contact the webmaster.
 Back to Family History and Research Index